|

 Is West Virginia a Stop and Identify State?

 West Virginia is not considered a stop and identify state.
 These laws are not codified in the West Virginia statutes.
-Law enforcement officers must have a reasonable suspicion that you have committed a crime to request your identification.
+Law enforcement officers must have reasonable suspicion of criminal activity before detaining and requesting identification during an investigatory stop.
 A typical crime where your ID may be requested is driving while under the influence of drugs or alcohol.

-Granted, you do not have to provide your identification if you do not want to, but it is generally a good idea to comply with the police officer’s request and provide your identification, especially if you did not commit any crime.
+In West Virginia, you are generally not required to provide identification unless you are lawfully detained or arrested.
+However, during a lawful traffic stop, you are required to provide driver’s license, vehicle registration, and proof of insurance.
 You can refuse to comply and invoke your right to remain silent, but keep in mind that will likely raise the officer’s suspicions and prompt further investigation.

 Reasonable Suspicion and Probable Cause